dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 And that's why we can't just remove types from `System.Reactive`.

-What we can do is replace them with a type forwarder.
-If we want to move `ObserveOnDispatcher` out of `System.Reactive` and into `System.Reactive.Wpf`, we can do that in a backwards compatible way by adding a type forwarding entry for the `System.Reactive.Linq.DispatcherObservable`.
+Type forwarders seem like they might offer a solution, but unfortunately not.
+If we want to move `ObserveOnDispatcher` out of `System.Reactive` and into `System.Reactive.Wpf`, in theory we do that in a backwards compatible way by adding a type forwarding entry for the `System.Reactive.Linq.DispatcherObservable`.
 Basically `System.Reactive` contains a note telling the CLR "I know you've been told that this type is in this assembly, but it's actually in `System.Reactive.Wpf`, so please look there instead."

-Doesn't a type forwarder solve the problem?
+Doesn't that solve the problem?
 Not really, because if the `System.Reactive` assembly contains type forwarders to some proposed `System.Reactive.Wpf` assembly, the .NET SDK will require the resulting `System.Reactive` NuGet package to have a dependency on `System.Reactive.Wpf`.

 And that gets us back to square one: if taking a dependency on `System.Reactive` causes you to acquire a transitive dependency on `System.Reactive.Wpf`, that means using Rx automatically opts you into use WPF whether you want it or not.
+(Also, since the new component containing WPF-specific Rx.NET features would need to depend on `System.Reactive` for its `IScheduler` definition, attempting to use a type forwarder in this way would create a circular reference.
+So in practice it wouldn't be possible without going back to the older design in which such things were defined in `System.Reactive.Interfaces`, and we don't want to do that.)

 It would be technically possible to meddle with the build system's normal behaviour in order to produce a `System.Reactive` assembly with a suitable type forwarder, but for the resulting NuGet package not to have the corresponding dependency.
 However, this is unsupported, and is likely to cause a lot of confusion for people who actually do want the WPF functionality, because adding a reference to just `System.Reactive` (which has been all that has been required for Rx v4 through v6) would still enable code using WPF features to compile when upgrading to this hypothetical form of v7, but it would result in runtime errors due to the `System.Reactive.Wpf` assembly not being found.
 So this is not an acceptable workaround.